 Alongside her studies, Kate has worked as a research assistant for projects related to sustainability education and international assessment, have co-designed and taught a new MA module, "Environmental Education: Sustainability and Society", and presented at several London-based and international conferences.
 Full details of her career can be found on LinkedIn.

-Kate's research interests are in exploring the links between sustainability, climate change, justice and education.
-Her PhD is examining stakeholders perspectives on climate change education in England.
+Kate's research interests are in exploring links between sustainability, climate change, justice and education.
+Her PhD is examining policy influencers perspectives on climate change education in England.
 Using qualitative, interpretive research methods, the research explores how influential stakeholders have come to shape climate change education in England, asking why some perspectives have come to influence policy development, and why some stakeholders have not seen their role as one of shaping climate change education.

 Principal supervisor: Dr Heather King